Industry hails expansion of ECLGS amid Covid crisis

-New Delhi, May 30 (IANS) As the Centre on Sunday announced the expansion of the Emergency Credit Line Guarantee Scheme (ECLGS), industry participants have lauded the move and said it would support more businesses amid the second wave of Covid-19.
+New Delhi: As the Centre on Sunday announced the expansion of the Emergency Credit Line Guarantee Scheme (ECLGS), industry participants have lauded the move and said it would support more businesses amid the second wave of Covid-19.

 FICCI President Uday Shankar said that the relaxations announced under the scheme will serve the MSMEs well.